Monday, 28 December 2015

 • Capital formation.

 These are the backbone of any economy.
-These economic activities create the wealth and purchasing power for economy.
+These economic activities create the wealth and purchasing power for the economy.
 They lead to capital formation also.

-Distribution involves in the passage of goods and services from one hand to the other or from producer to consumer through exchange or transfer.
-It involves intermediary agents also in the process.
-It may include bequeathing of assets, transfer of charity funds, subsidies and free social welfare services, all that imply economic values.
+It involves intermediary agents also in the process, like distributing agents and courier services.
+It can also include the bequeathing of assets, transfer of charity funds, subsidies, and free social welfare services, all of which imply economic values.

-Capital formation takes place when large quantities of goods and services are produced which may result in accumulation of stocks and wealth.
-Further, production uses the factors of land, labour and capital resulting in wealth distribution to these factors in return for their use or services mostly in the form of rent, wages, interest and any other form of income.
-This income is used for consumption and balance income is again reinvested in assets and stocks to form capital for future usage.
+Large quantities of goods and services produced result in accumulation of stocks and wealth.
+Further, production uses the factors of land, labour and capital, resulting in wealth distribution to the providers of these factors in return for their use or services, mostly in the form of rent, wages, interest, etc.

 Let us have a deeper look into each of these activities in our next chapters.